Rudolfisky/Creative-Technology-2022/Projects/David and Goliath.md

 ![combining box and hardware](/Media/combining%20box%20and%20hardware.gif)<br/>

 # Retrospect
 in hindsight I must admit that I didn't know what I could realize in a weeks time.
-That being said, I'm really glad I got a chance to give it my all and make something the way I wanted it to.
-I believe, that given more time, I should have been able to also finish David(the smaller box) and finish the project completely. but I'm still really happy I got focus on prototyping, thinking of wacky ideas and making the existing results look presentable.
+That being said, I'm really glad I got a chance to give it my all and work on project with dedication and perseverance.
+I believe, that given more time, I should have been able to also finish David(the smaller box) and finish the project completely. but I'm still really happy I got to focus on prototyping, thinking of wacky ideas and making the existing results look presentable.